dotnet/designs/accepted/diagnostics/source-link.md

 https://myaccount.visualstudio.com/MyProject/_apis/git/repositories/MyRepo/items?scopePath=/README.md&versionDescriptor.version=a194757aa9808e18fe900d5a3b4dcde6df14c094&versionDescriptor.versionType=commit&api-version=4.1-preview
 ```
 Using this URL scheme, it is possible to generate Source Link for VSTS git repositories.
 NOTE: VSTS does not allow anonymous access to repositories, so all requests must be [authenticated](https://docs.microsoft.com/en-us/vsts/integrate/get-started/authentication/authentication-guidance?view=vsts).
 See [tooling](#tooling) for more info.

+> Note that the following code is just a sample that doesn't handle all corner cases and is not as efficient as it could be.
+Use [Microsoft.SourceLink.Vsts.Git](https://github.com/dotnet/sourcelink#using-sourcelink) package to get a robust Source Link support.

 ```xml
 ...